-TV host Mark Steines has left his Home & Family.
+What happened to TV host Mark Steines from the Home & Family show?
 The 53-year-old abruptly departed the Hallmark Channel morning show on Thursday, May 31, capping off nearly six years as its co-host.
 And as of the time of this post, neither he nor the network has offered any indication why.

 In fact, all we have is this cursory statement from his former employer, Crown Media Family Networks: "Today Hallmark Channel has parted ways with Mark Steines as the co-host of the network's lifestyle series Home & Family.
 We are extremely grateful to Mark for his incredible work and wish him all the best success in his future endeavors."